-(2) the filing-office exercises reasonable diligence under the circumstances.

-Secured Transactions <KEY>92.1, 96, 97.

-§ 9-525.
-Fees

-Fees

-(a) Initial financing statement or other record: general rule.
-Except as otherwise provided in subsection (e), the fee for filing and indexing a record under this part, other than an initial financing statement of the kind described in subsection (b), is:

-(2) \$2X if the record is communicated in writing and consists of more than two (2) pages; and

-(3) 1/2X if the record is communicated by another medium authorized by filing-office rule.

-(b) Initial financing statement: public-finance and manufactured-housing transactions.
-Except as otherwise provided in subsection (e), the fee for filing and indexing an initial financing statement of the following kind is:

-(1) \$ if the financing statement indicates that it is filed in connection with a public-finance transaction;

-(2) \$ if the financing statement indicates that it is filed in connection with a manufactured-home transaction.

-(c) Number of names.
-The number of names required to be indexed does not affect the amount of the fee in subsections (a) and (b).

-(d) Response to information request.
-The fee for responding to a request for information from the filing-office, including for communicating whether there is on file any financing statement naming a particular debtor, is:

-(1) § if the request is communicated in writing; and

-(2) § if the request is communicated by another medium authorized by filing-office rule.
+File #: CNCA-80, Version: 1 (2) the filing-office exercises reasonable diligence under the circumstances.
+History Source.
+LA 26-03, eff.
+October 2, 2003.
+Library References Secured Transactions <key>92.1, 96, 97.</key> Westlaw Topic No. 349A.
+C.J.S.
+Secured Transactions §§ 54, 75 to 83, 87, 90 to 91. § 9-525.
+Fees Fees (a) Initial financing statement or other record: general rule.
+Except as otherwise provided in subsection (e), the fee for filing and indexing a record under this part, other than an initial financing statement of the kind described in subsection (b), is: (1) \$ X if the record is communicated in writing and consists of one (1) or two (2) pages; (2) \$2X if the record is communicated in writing and consists of more than two (2) pages; and (3) \$1/2X if the record is communicated by another medium authorized by filing-office rule. (b) Initial financing statement: public-finance and manufactured-housing transactions.
+Except as otherwise provided in subsection (e), the fee for filing and indexing an initial financing statement of the following kind is: (1) \$ if the financing statement indicates that it is filed in connection with a public-finance transaction; (2) \$ if the financing statement indicates that it is filed in connection with a manufactured-home transaction. (c) Number of names.
+The number of names required to be indexed does not affect the amount of the fee in subsections (a) and (b). (d) Response to information request.
+The fee for responding to a request for information from the filing-office including for communicating whether there is on file any financing statement naming a particular debtor, is: (1) \$ if the request is communicated in writing; and (2) \$ if the request is communicated by another medium authorized by filing-office rule.

-(e) Record of mortgage.
-This section does not require a fee with respect to a record of a mortgage which is effective as a financing statement filed as a fixture filing or as a financing statement covering as-extracted collateral or timber to be cut under 80 CNCA § 9-502(c).
+collateral or timber to be cut under 80 CNCA § 9-502(c).
 However, the recording and satisfaction fees that otherwise would be applicable to the record of the mortgage apply.